or: How you can learn to stop worrying about structured data and love the Schema

-There are thousands of stores running the app as of now (December 2017).
+There are thousands of stores running the app.
 Of those thousands I’ve personally reviewed, checked, and talked with at least a few hundred stores about their structured data.
 I’ve even learned enough to train someone non-technical to help me evaluate store’s structured data.

 I have deep experience with structured data and how it works in Google.
 Deeper than many larger, more generalist people would have.

-It’s no fault to the generalists for now knowing either.
+It’s no fault to the generalists for not knowing either.

 Structured data is very complex and nuanced.
 Now combine that with Google’s written and unwritten rules about how they use structured data for their Rich Snippets and you can start to see the problems.

 Structured data is a topic for easy confusion without enough expertise.

 That’s why JSON-LD for SEO isn’t a general-purpose SEO tool.
 It’s designed to go deep and provide the best, safest, and most effective structured data for Shopify stores.